DBraun/DawDreamer/README.md

 ## FAUST

 Faust on Linux relies on the Ubuntu package service, so if you used the Dockerfile, no extra steps are necessary.
-For Windows and macOS, Faust features depend on a precompiled libraries in `thirdparty/libfaust`.
+For Windows and macOS, Faust features depend on precompiled libraries in `thirdparty/libfaust`.
 If you'd like to compile these yourself, please follow the instructions for [TD-FAUST](https://github.com/DBraun/TD-Faust/) (Downloading TouchDesigner is not necessary).

 ### Windows